 Calculate Progress (with Percentage) — The value of the field used for the single value visualization is divided by the comparison field's value.
 This percentage displays as a progress bar.
 The bar is labeled with the percentage and the value of the comparison field, such as

 Onthen the progress bar also shows the label for the comparison field, such as

 Positive Values Are Bad

-Positive Values Are Bad specifies the text and triangle colors displayed for the comparison field.
+Positive Values Are Bad specifies the text and triangle colors that display for the comparison field.
 When Positive Values Are Bad is turned on, Looker displays the negative numbers as green text with a green triangle, while positive numbers appear as red text with a red triangle.
 This parameter is only available when the Style is set to Show as Change.

-Label enables you to provide a different label to the comparison field's name.
+You can provide a different label to the comparison field's name.
 This option is only available when Show Label is on.

 Turn on Enable Conditional Formatting to define rules that color code your visualization by specifying values that are of interest.